Meadowlarke/Bibliography/Bibliography.md

 > p.
 353: The voice of Henry Russel is described as having had "a heavy baritone voice of small compass, but in declamatory delivery it was highly impressive."

 > p.
 353: Henry Russel is describes as writing in a "manly vein."

+##### Wilson, Oly.
+"The Heterogenous Sound Ideal." in _Signigyin(g), Sanctifyin', and Slam Dunking_. edited by Gena Dagel Caponi, 157-xx.
+Amherst: University of Massachusetts Press, 1999.

+157: Duke Ellington "It don't mean a thing if it aint got that swing."

+158: The challenge of generalizing about the characteristics of music from Africa and the Diaspora.

+159: Some of those characteristics.

+160: Tonal languages and their manifestations in musical characteristics.

+165: Singing with the "holler, cry, or moan."

 ##### Wong, Deborah.
 “Taiko and the Asian/American Body: Drums, ‘Rising Sun,’ and the Question of Gender.” _The World of Music_ 42, no. 3 (2000): 67–78.